tylerneylon/pumba/parse7.lua.md

 --[[

+### TEMP Rough list of items in this section:

+* What the next parse script will do
+* Handling whitespace between tokens
+* How parse trees can be executed and evaluated
+* An idea for a clean global grammar
+* A list of short todo items
+* Reference points

 ### The next parse script

 I'd like the next parse script to be able to parse its own grammar.